Signs That a Child Has Entitlement Issues

 -Passes blame when things go wrong.

--Needs a treat to get through the store.
+-Needs the treat to get through the store.

 -Expects to be rescued from his mistakes.